spencerjpotts/Ark-FisherMan/README.md

 > - (2).
 Enter Game.
 > - (3).
 Sit Down on bench || Chair.
 > - (4).
 Cast Rod, Press F5
 > - (5).
-And Then It's All Gravy Baby So Wait and enjoy your 2.5's LOOTS
+And Then It's All Gravy Baby,So Wait and enjoy your 2.5's LOOTS

+# Line Snap Reasons
+> - Client And Server May Not Register, Good ms/ping equals happy catching!!

 # Support

 # Help
+If you want Other Resolutions PLEASE Message Me With All 9 Character Screen Shots, Please Don't Send Me dual Monitor Screen Shots (Only Ark) :)

 # Bugs
+More People That Test It More Bugs Can be Found And Finxed.

 # Credits